mikaelho/pythonista-gestures/README.md

 to remove or disable the gesture as needed, see the API.
 You can also remove all gestures from a view with `remove_all_gestures(view)`.

+## Fine-tuning gesture recognition

+By default only one gesture recognizer will be successful.

+If you just want to say "this recognizer goes first", the returned object contains an easy method for that:

+    doubletap(view, handler).first()

+You can set priorities between recognizers more specifically by using the `before` method of the returned object.
+For example, the following ensures that the swipe always has a chance to happen
+first:

+    swipe(view, swipe_handler, direction=RIGHT).before(
+        pan(view, pan_handler)
+    )

+(For your convenience, there is also an inverted `after` method.)

+You can also allow gestures to be recognized simultaneously using the `together_with` method.
+For example, the following enables simultaneous panning and zooming (pinching):

+    panner = pan(view, pan_handler)
+    pincher = pinch(view, pinch_handler)
+    panner.together_with(pincher)

+All of these methods (`before`, `after` and `together_with`) also accept an ObjCInstance of any gesture recognizer, if you need to fine-tune co-operation with the gestures of some built-in views.

 ## Drag and drop

 This module supports dragging and dropping both within a Pythonista app and